- Email me

 Alive and sparking now on all ebook formats

-Alliance of Independent Authors, authors, Authors’ Lounge, book design, book marketing, books, business, Catherine Ryan Howard, Choosing a Self-Publishing Service, cover designers, CreateSpace, David Gaughran, Ebook formatting, ebooks, editing services, Fix and Finish With Confidence, how do I make ebooks, how to make ebooks, how to self-publish, how to self-publish free, how to write a book, how to write a novel, Joanna Penn, Joel Friedlander’s book design templates, Kindle, Kindle Direct Publishing, Kobo, Let’s Get Digital, Lightning Source, literature, London Book Fair, marketing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, POD, print on demand, publishing, Roz Morris, Self-printed, self-publishing, self-publishing 101, self-publishing scams, self-publishing services, Smashwords, technology, The Creative Penn, writing, writing a novel - Nail Your Novel, writing business, writing life
+Alliance of Independent Authors, authors, Authors’ Lounge, book design, book marketing, books, business, Catherine Ryan Howard, Choosing a Self-Publishing Service, cover designers, CreateSpace, David Gaughran, Ebook formatting, ebooks, editing services, Fix and Finish With Confidence, how do I make ebooks, how to make ebooks, how to self-publish, how to self-publish free, how to write a book, how to write a novel, Joanna Penn, Joel Friedlander’s book design templates, Kindle, Kindle Direct Publishing, Kobo, Let’s Get Digital, Lightning Source, literature, London Book Fair, marketing, My Memories of a Future Life, novels, POD, print on demand, publishing, Roz Morris, Self-printed, self-publishing, self-publishing 101, self-publishing scams, self-publishing services, Smashwords, technology, The Creative Penn, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 Book marketing, self-publishing – and should you seek a publisher?
 All the fun of the London Book Fair 2013